 "Son of Stimpy": A distraught Stimpy is at the door calling for his "son" Stinky.
 Ren tries to get him inside to decorate the tree, then points up at the mistletoe hanging over the door, bites his lip and coyly bats his eyelashes.
 Stimpy screams "Gosh darn it, Ren!
 That's all you can THINK OF?!" in response.
 Yeah, that's not even trying to hide it.

 In this same episode, when Stimpy's "son" introduces his fiancé to Stimpy and Ren.
 They are holding each other, and sing "Memoriiiiiies..."

 At almost any given time, the pair truly can't stand to be apart for extended periods of time.

 The amount of times Stimpy orders Ren to open his mouth in that episode is highly disturbing.
 Granted he's Ren's nurse, but the mischevous/enthusiastic expressions he puts on while doing that encourages further implications (to those whose minds choose to go into the gutter).
 The medicine taking scene is really exaggerated, with making the spoon REALLY huge and Ren mentioning that "that's some icky-tasting stuff!" (had Ren mentioned that it was medicine, then it wouldn't have been so risque) and the countless Double Entendres ("Now, swallow every little drop!
 Isn't it tasty?").

 The aforementioned article also revealed that Stimpy is madly in love with Ren.
-In Ren's case, it was played as "Take what you can get", but clearly he's either in denial about being bisexual or is heteroflexible.
+In Ren's case, it was played as "take what you can get" and John, the original voice of Ren himself, once stated that he was bisexual.
 Doubles as Truth in Television and Fridge Brilliance, as any owner of a male dog can confirm.